Land Registry Restrictive Covenants on Property

 • An indemnity policy to protect against any future claim for the breach.

-This can be useful where there is any uncertainty about the covenant itself or whether or not action may be taken as a result of any breach of a restrictive covenant.
-A negative declaration can be applied for which would remove any need to apply for indemnity insurance.
+This can be useful when there is uncertainty about the covenant or whether or not action may be taken due to a restrictive covenant breach.
+A negative declaration can remove any need to apply for indemnity insurance.

 What are the grounds for discharge or modification of a restrictive covenant?